Configure precise release scheduling

 The dates you specify in the Schedule section only apply to customers on Windows 10.

-If your app supports earlier OS versions, customers on those OS versions will see your app’s listing as soon as it passes certification and completes the publishing process, even if you have selected a later release date.
-Any Stop acquisition date you select will not apply to those customers; they will still be able to acquire the app (unless you submit an update with a new selection in the Visibility section, or if you select Make app unavailable from the App overview page).
+If your previously-published app supports earlier OS versions, any Stop acquisition date you select will not apply to those customers; they will still be able to acquire the app (unless you submit an update with a new selection in the Visibility section, or if you select Make app unavailable from the App overview page).

 Selections you make for the Base schedule will apply to all markets in which your app is available, unless you later add dates for specific markets (or market groups) by selecting Customize for specific markets.